 Should overtaking be encouraged?

-When grooved tyres were introduced in 1998, it was suggested that it could lead to more overtaking due to longer braking differences and greater ability to run off-line (as mechanical grip had less of an impact).
-When slick tyres were reintroduced, it was also suggested that that it could lead to more overtaking due to the increased importance of mechanical grip, meaning that the dirty air effect may be smaller.
-This example, along with the failure of the 2009 regulations to increase overtaking, suggests that even experts and rule makers do not have a good understanding of how to authentically increase overtaking, leading to more artificial solutions such as DRS or the proposed (and subsequently rejected) reverse grid qualifying.
+When grooved tyres were introduced in 1998, it was suggested that it could lead to more overtaking.
+This is due to longer braking differences and greater ability to run off-line (as mechanical grip had less of an impact).
+When slick tyres were reintroduced, it was also suggested that that it could lead to more overtaking!
+This time due to the increased importance of mechanical grip, meaning that the dirty air effect may be smaller.
+This example, along with the failure of the 2009 regulations to increase overtaking, suggests that even experts and rule makers do not have a good understanding of how to authentically increase overtaking.
+It is therefore no surprise we have ended up with artificial solutions such as DRS.

 One thing that is clear is that there is no direct correlation between the number of overtakes and the amount of entertainment.
 Nobody realistically suggests that the 2010s was 2-3 times more entertaining than the 2000s because there were so many more overtakes!
 Currently, many fans reminisce fondly of the 1990s and 2000s, a time when overtakes were at an all time low.
 Whilst overtaking is rarely brought up as a reason why this era is well loved, it does serve as a reminder that more is not always better.